MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-boot-to-azure-kubernetes-service.md

 ### Validate that the supported Java version works correctly

 We recommend using a supported version of Java when running a Spring Boot application on AKS.
-Therefore, you'll need to validate that your application is able to run correctly using that supported version.
+Confirm that your application runs correctly using that supported version.
 This validation is especially important if your current server is using a non supported version of Java (such as Oracle JDK or IBM OpenJ9).

 To obtain your current version, sign in to your production server and run the following command: